brian-watkins/great-expectations/README.md

 ```
 {
   type: "valid"
-  values: { actual: any, expected: any }
+  values: {
+    actual: Value | Problem | Message,
+    expected: Value | Problem | Message
   }
+}
 ```

 The `actual` and `expected` values are used to present these values when necessary.
-These can each be any value but you can use `message` to create human readable descriptions.
+You can use `message` to create human readable descriptions, `value` to indicate valid values, and `problem` to indicate unexpected values.

 #### new Invalid(description, { actual, expected }): MatchResult